mrdimosthenis/Synapses/documentation/source/index.html.md

 ## Save and load a neural network

 JSON instances are **compatible** across platforms!
-We can generate, train and save a neural network in Scala and then load and make predictions in Javascript!
+We can generate, train and save a neural network in Python and then load and make predictions in Javascript!

 ### toJson